pallets/quart/examples/api/README.rst

-Tutorial: Building a simple blog
+Tutorial: Building a RESTful API
 ================================

-This is the example code for the blog tutorial.
+This is the example code for the api tutorial.
 It is managed using `Poetry <https://python-poetry.org>`_ with the following commands,

 .. code-block:: console